phpMv/ubiquity/README.md

 ```php
 $hosts=DAO::getAll(Host::class,"",["user.virtualhosts","servers.stype"]);
 ```
-On this type of related object loading that can be very time consuming with an ORM, Ubiquity is **3,1 times** faster than Codeigniter associated with Doctrine, **3,6 times** faster than Symfony, **20 times** more than Laravel-Eloquent!
+In regards to this type of related object loading that can be very time consuming with an ORM, Ubiquity is **3,1 times** faster than Codeigniter associated with Doctrine, **3,6 times** faster than Symfony, **20 times** more than Laravel-Eloquent!

 Unlike Doctrine, for this data loading, Ubiquity: